Best Joe Rogan Podcasts Updated Regularly

 #2370 Dave Smith

-Joe Rogan and comedian-political commentator Dave Smith explore how online platforms are reshaping media, contrasting them with traditional outlets by highlighting greater access to uncensored political discourse.
+Joe Rogan and Dave Smith explore how online platforms are reshaping media, contrasting them with traditional outlets by highlighting greater access to uncensored political discourse.
 They dive into the role of U.S. intelligence agencies in domestic politics and foreign policy, touching on Russiagate, Cold War-era overreach, and broader systemic influence.
-The conversation also examines shifting public attitudes toward the Israeli-Palestinian conflict, noting changing perceptions and awareness of international legal rulings.

 #2355 Mike Baker

-Joe Rogan and former CIA operative Mike Baker dive into the mysteries surrounding the Epstein case, focusing on missing or malfunctioning surveillance footage, unexplained circumstances of Epstein’s death, and a recent DOJ interview with Ghislaine Maxwell that happened surprisingly late in the process.
-They explore media bias and distrust in institutions, touching on NPR leadership controversies as well as the broader erosion of public confidence in traditional news sources.
+Joe Rogan and former CIA operative Mike Baker dive into the mysteries surrounding the Epstein case — missing surveillance footage, unexplained circumstances of Epstein’s death, and a recent DOJ interview with Ghislaine Maxwell.
+They also explore media bias and the broader erosion of public confidence in traditional news sources.

 #2332 Oz Pearlman

-Oz Pearlman—a mentalist, ultramarathon runner, and former Wall Street banker—shares how he blends mentalism, psychological insight, and athletic discipline to craft immersive performances.
-He demonstrates his skills live by reading Joe’s nonverbal cues, accurately deducing elements like Rogan’s ATM PIN, leaving Joe visibly unsettled.
-The episode also explores the creative process behind mentalism and its speculative connections to concepts like consciousness and the nature of reality.
+Mentalist, ultramarathon runner, and former Wall Street banker Oz Pearlman demonstrates his skills live — accurately deducing elements of Rogan’s life and leaving Joe visibly unsettled.
+The episode also explores the creative process behind mentalism and its speculative connections to consciousness and reality.

 #2324 Amanda Knox

-Amanda Knox reflects on her wrongful conviction and explores how media sensationalism and prosecutorial zeal shaped both her narrative and public perception.
-She describes an unconventional journey toward healing—forming a dialogue with the prosecutor and translating her book into Italian as gestures of empathy and reconciliation.
+Amanda Knox reflects on her wrongful conviction and how media sensationalism and prosecutorial zeal shaped both her narrative and public perception.
+She describes an unconventional journey toward healing — forming a dialogue with the prosecutor and translating her book into Italian as gestures of empathy and reconciliation.

 #2314 Hal Puthoff